cainhopwood/aws-ml-workshop-starter-kit/README.md

 1. Adjust review event engine instructions
 1. Create some kind of slackbot, system for distributing event engine hashes.
 1. Create a CI/CD Pipeline CF template
+1. Finish/review cloning instructiions for workshop and remove this section from the README

 ## Instructions for new workshop deployment

+This github repo is a framework you can customise to your workshop topic and populate with labs, videos and content.
+Once that's coen you can use the cloud formation template to deploy the site.

+General Steps to developing a new workshop:

+1. Clone this repo.
+1. Edit the XXX and XXXX pages with your general descriptions
+1. Add survey QR codes/links
+1. Get contributors to add to your clone using the instructions below.
+1. Deploy.

 ## Info for Contributors

+Firstly ensure that you're working in